deantosh/alx-system_engineering-devops/0x0F-load_balancer/README.md

-Project focusses on installing and configuring HAproxy load balancer.
+Project focusses on the installation and configuration of HAproxy load balancer.